 - There are also very few places in town to buy a local Turkish SIM card.
 We actually didn’t end up purchasing one because there was no shop at Izmir Airport that sold them.
 Instead, we downloaded maps via airport wifi for offline use.
 Read more on how to do that here.

 - The Museum Pass Aegean is a great card to purchase if you are staying in the region for a few days.
 It is accepted at Ephesus Archaeological Site, Ephesus Museum, St. Jean Monument, Akropol Ruins, Asklepion Ruins, Bazilika Ruins, Bergama Museum, Agora Ruins, Çeşme Museum, İzmir History and Art Museum, İzmir Archeology Museum, Klaros Ruins, Aphrodisias Ruins, Didim Ruins, Miletus Ruins, Milet’s Museum, Aydin Museum, Priene Ruins, Bodrum Underwater Archeology Museum, Mausoleion Ruins, Zeki Muren Art House, Beçin Castle and Ruins, Marmaris Museum, Sedir Island, Knidos Ruins, Kaunos Ruins, Kayaköy Ruins, Tlos Archaeological Site, Letoon Ruins and Xanthos Ruins.
 The pass can be purchased at any of the sites listed above that accept it.
-If you are traveling to other places in Turkey including Istanbul or Cappadocia, you might want to purchase the Museum Pass Turkey for 210 TL instead.
+If you are traveling to other places in Turkey including Istanbul, Cappadocia or Fethiye, you might want to purchase the Museum Pass Turkey instead.
 The Museum Pass allows you to skip-the-queue and simply scan the bar code to enter through the turnstiles.

 - The best time to visit Ephesus: We visited in September, and while it wasn’t the peak season you can still expect a steady flow of tourists, though the crowds in Turkey are nowhere near as smothering as in Greece or Italy.
 The weather is milder than in the summer months so the days are hot, but mornings and evenings can be slightly cooler.
 June to August is the peak season in Turkey so it can get crowded, and it can get bitterly cold during the winter months from November to late February.
 I recommend visiting Ephesus in spring from March to June, or autumn from September to November.

 - What to bring: There isn’t much shade at the Ephesus Archaeological Site, so bring sunscreen, a hat and a bottle of water.
 There aren’t bathrooms within the archaeological site but you can use the toilets outside the ruins or at the museum.
-You might also want to bring some cash for parking at the museum and/or snacks and fresh juice (pomegranate juice in Turkey is the bomb).
+You might also want to bring some cash for parking at the museum and/or snacks and fresh juice (pomegranate juice in Turkey is simply delightful).

 Where to stay in Ephesus